rarksy/MouseMacroCreator/README.md

 > [!TIP]
 > Empty lines are supported for code cleaning.
-> Comments may be added by writing `;` before any other character on the line.
+> Comments may be added by writing `;` before any other character on the line

 ## Keywords